The Three Must-Haves For Productive Kickoff Meeting

 After a strong introduction, ideally by the project owner, what’s next?
 Sarah Meerschaert, PMP, project manager for the Research and Development meeting at CenTrak, likes to open the floor to anyone.
 “Sometimes the most critical project issues can be uncovered during a free-form, back-and-forth discussion between the project stakeholders,” she says.

 “Everyone brings a unique perspective and position on the project,” says J Wolfgang Goerlich, VP of Strategic Programs, CBI.
-“This is even more true in projects staffed by diverse and remote people.”
+“This is even truer in projects staffed by diverse and remote people.”

 As the meeting begins, and even as the project progresses, every new team is going through Tuckman’s “Storming, Forming, Norming, and Performing” stages of group development, according to Alan Zucker, Founding Principal of Project Management Essentials LLC.